John Connally: Democrats for Nixon and party switch

-Connally stepped down as Treasury Secretary in 1972 to head "Democrats for Nixon", a Republican-funded campaign to promote Democratic support for Nixon in the 1972 presidential election.
+Connally stepped down as Treasury Secretary in May 1972 to head "Democrats for Nixon", a Republican-funded campaign to promote Democratic support for Nixon in the 1972 presidential election.
 Connally's former mentor, Lyndon B. Johnson, stood behind Democratic presidential nominee George McGovern of South Dakota, although McGovern had long opposed Johnson's foreign and defense policies.
 It was the first time that Connally and Johnson were publicly on opposite sides of a general election campaign, although Connally had privately supported the Republican candidate Eisenhower in 1952 and 1956.

 In the 1972 U.S. Senate election in Texas, Connally endorsed Democrat Harold Barefoot Sanders, later a federal judge from Dallas, rather than the Republican incumbent John Tower, also of Dallas.
 Connally had considered running against Tower in 1966, but chose instead to run for a third term as governor.

+After stepping down as Treasury Secretary, Connally served as the top adviser to Nixon's energy policy.
+In December 1972, Connally travelled to Saudi Arabia with Occidental Petroleum chairman Armand Hammer.
+Addressing speculation that he was on a "secret peace mission", Nixon said that Connally was travelling privately but that he had asked him to have informal discussions with various world leaders.
+On that trip Connally did meet with King Faisal and Prince Fahd where the Arab–Israeli conflict and its effect on Saudi Arabia–United States relations were discussed.

 In January 1973, Johnson died of heart disease.
 He and Connally had been friends since 1938.
 Connally eulogized Johnson during interment services at the LBJ Ranch in Gillespie County, along with the Rev. Billy Graham, who officiated at the service.

 In May 1973, Connally joined the Republican Party.
 When Vice President Spiro Agnew resigned five months later because of scandal, Connally was among Nixon's potential choices to fill the vacancy.
 However, Nixon instead tapped House Minority Leader Gerald Ford, because he believed Democrats in Congress were less likely to block Ford's appointment.
 Prominent Texas Democrat Bob Bullock, who had supported McGovern in 1972, disapproved strongly and publicly of Connally's switch, stating that "...I got some ideas on Mr. Connally.
 He ain't never done nothin' but get shot in Dallas."

+After William P. Rogers resigned as Secretary of State in September 1973, Nixon was reported to have considered appointing Connally to the position.

+Nixon admired Connally; to the point that he wished for him to be his successor, while the two of them discussed the idea of setting up (as noted by one historian) “a new, distinctly Whiggish party, which the president wanted to call the “Independent Conservative Party.””